COLUMN-Commodity prices likely to be hit by slowdown before end of 2023: Kemp | Headlines

 Global manufacturing is likely to experience a significant mid-cycle slowdown if not an end-of-cycle recession by the middle of 2023.
 Rising commodity prices, energy shortages, capacity constraints in manufacturing, errors in demand forecasting and rising interest rates are themselves all potential triggers.

-- Global economic indicators at the start of 2022: https://tmsnrt.rs/3rSSABB Related columns:
+Related chartbook: - Global economic indicators at the start of 2022: https://tmsnrt.rs/3rSSABB

+Related columns: - Escalating U.S. inflation forces macro policy rethink (Reuters, Jan.
+13)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)